 The IGF Olympic Golf Regulations provide the official rules and regulations for the Olympic Golf Competition.
 They include both field of play policies and procedures as well as Olympic-specific regulations.

-- IGF Olympic Golf Regulations for Tokyo 2020 – first released June 2019
+- IGF Olympic Golf Regulations for Tokyo 2020 – second release January 2020

 The practice schedule for men and women as found within the IGF Olympic Golf Regulations is also available here.
 All times listed within may be subject to change.

 NOCs/NFs planning to visit the KCC ahead of the Games need to refer to the Pre-Games visit policy developed by Tokyo 2020, available here.

 Requests to play the course should be made through Tokyo 2020 using the “NOC Golf Play Request Form for Kasumigaseki Country Club”.
 The form includes information on the Calendar which indicates available dates, Rules & Etiquette for Guests/Players and Dress Code for Guests/Players.

 It is the IGF’s understanding that flexibility will be applied to the 2-month advance notice period required currently by Tokyo 2020.

 The IOC Session held on 24-26 June 2019 decided to amend Bye-law 3 of Rule 40 of the Olympic Charter as follows:

 “Competitors, team officials and other team personnel who participate in the Olympic Games may allow their person, name, picture or sports performances to be used for advertising purposes during the Olympic Games in accordance with the principles determined by the IOC Executive Board.”